trebor/soul-bound/rfc.md

 This section describes optional interfaces and hook points where applications, DAOs, or governance modules can plug in custom logic—without changing the core Soul Bound protocol.
 These extensions are part of the implementation domain as described in Section 1.2.

-## **12.1 Decoupled Trust Semantics Interface**
+## **12.1 Decoupled Application Interface**

 * **Graph Query API**
-  * Read-only endpoints to fetch the public identity graph: nodes (identities), edges (sponsorships), stake and reputation metadata.
+  * Read-only endpoints to fetch the public identity graph: nodes (identities), edges (sponsorships), stake metadata.
   * Support filters (e.g. by depth, by timestamp range) and aggregate queries (e.g. degree centrality).
-* **Policy SDK**
+* **Application SDK**
-  * A language-agnostic interface (e.g. JavaScript/TypeScript, Rust, Python) for writing "trust evaluators" that consume graph data and output a trust decision (boolean or score).
+  * A language-agnostic interface (e.g. JavaScript/TypeScript, Rust, Python) for writing identity evaluators that consume graph data and output application-specific decisions.
 * **Event Hooks**
-  * Subscribe to on-chain or off-chain events (Mint, Revocation, Slash, Reward) and trigger custom workflows (e.g. notify a DAO, update an off-chain reputation database).
+  * Subscribe to on-chain or off-chain events (Mint, Revocation, Slash, Reward) and trigger custom workflows.
 * **Decision Registry**
-  * A registry contract or distributed registry mapping policy identifiers to evaluator code hashes or endpoints, enabling applications to reference named policies.
+  * A registry contract or distributed registry mapping application identifiers to evaluator code hashes or endpoints.

-## **12.2 Reputation-Scoring Plug-ins**
+## **12.2 Application-Specific Metrics**

 * **Metric Definitions**
-  * Standard metrics (e.g. number of successful sponsorships, average sponsorship depth, validator accuracy) exposed in the graph metadata.
+  * Standard metrics (e.g. number of successful sponsorships, sponsorship depth, validation accuracy) exposed in the graph metadata.
-* **Pluggable Scoring Algorithms**
+* **Application Logic**
-  * Modules that consume raw metrics, apply weightings, thresholds, or machine-learning models, and produce per-identity reputation scores.
+  * Modules that consume raw metrics and produce application-specific decisions.
-* **On-Chain Reputation Anchors**
+* **On-Chain Anchors**
-  * Optional contracts to record a snapshot of computed reputation scores, so smart contracts or UIs can enforce minimum reputation requirements.
+  * Optional contracts to record application-specific state, so smart contracts or UIs can enforce application requirements.
-* **Reputation Refresh Policies**
+* **State Update Policies**
-  * Configurable refresh intervals or event-driven updates (e.g. recalc scores after a configurable number of new blocks or after slashing events).
+  * Configurable update intervals or event-driven updates (e.g. after a configurable number of new blocks or after slashing events).

 ## **12.4 Custom Reward/Slashing Policies**